• Home

 Application metadata configuration

-Read time: 3 minutes
+Read time: 12 minutes

 Overview

 This topic explains how to configure LaunchDarkly SDKs to send application metadata to LaunchDarkly.
-This feature is available for both client-side and server-side SDKs.
+This feature is available for client-side and server-side SDKs.

 Newer versions of LaunchDarkly SDKs replace users with contexts

 A context is a generalized way of referring to the people, services, machines, or other resources that encounter feature flags in your product.
 Contexts replace another data object in LaunchDarkly: "users."
-To learn more, read Contexts and segments.
+To learn more, read Contexts.

 Creating contexts and evaluating flags based on them is supported in the latest major versions of most of our SDKs.
 For these SDKs, the code samples on this page include the two most recent versions.

-Some LaunchDarkly SDKs support application identifier and application version configuration options.
-These options allow you to send this application metadata to LaunchDarkly.
-The metadata will appear in the "From source" field on Context details pages.
+• Application information appears in the "From source" field on Context details pages.
 To learn more, read The context details page.

 • Application identifier (string): A unique identifier representing the application where the LaunchDarkly SDK is running.
-The value can use only alphanumeric characters and hyphens -, periods ., and underscores _.
 For example, authentication-service.

 • Application version (string): A unique identifier representing the version of the application where the LaunchDarkly SDK is running.
-The value can use only alphanumeric characters and hyphens -, periods ., and underscores _.
 For example, you could set this to the semantic version of your application, such as 1.0.0.
-If you are using Accelerate, we recommend setting the application version to the full secure hash algorithm (SHA) of the GitHub commit for this deployment, such as a12bcde3f45ab6c789123456d78efabcde91234f, or to the tag associated with the GitHub commit for this deployment.
+If you are using engineering insights, you must set the application version either to the full secure hash algorithm (SHA) of the GitHub commit for this deployment, such as a12bcde3f45ab6c789123456d78efabcde91234f, or to the tag associated with the GitHub commit for this deployment.
+Learn more about sending deployment information to engineering insights.

 You can set these values when you configure the SDK.
 All connections to LaunchDarkly from a client will send the same value to LaunchDarkly, whether the connection is through streaming, polling, or events.
 You cannot change the value after you configure the client.

-Configuring application metadata for Accelerate
+Configure application metadata for engineering insights

 Details about each SDK's configuration are available in the SDK-specific sections below: